 On Motherboard: The Subversive Science Fiction of Hip-Hop

 Yes!
 Albeit with assistance to get through the basic structure.
 It works something like this.
 Your main menu has five options.
-First is SONGS, within which each has four channels, which is all the Game Boy has to offer.
-Each SONG is made up of CHAINS, up to a maximum of 256, and every CHAIN is comprised of PHRASES, which you can have 12 of.
-PHRASES are made up of notes, and can be modified by selecting different INSTRUMENTS, or adding delay and so forth.
-Finally, TABLE lets you mix it all, adding character to every element of your arrangement.
+The first is songs, within which each has four channels, which is all the Game Boy has to offer.
+Each song is made up of chains, up to a maximum of 256, and every chain is composed of phrases, which you can have 12 of.
+Phrases are made up of notes, and can be modified by selecting different instruments, adding delay, and so forth.
+Finally, the table lets you mix it all, adding character to every element of your arrangement.

 LSDJ provides you with a lot of potential, but its super-simplified interface means you're just sort of putting in notes until it resembles something cool.
 Well, cool when restricted by the limitations of the Game Boy's sound chip.
 But that's an appealing limitation to have, and encourages the user to come up with interesting solutions with the slimmest options.

-Chipzel gives me some notes to input, and it's all a bit like chess – C5, C4, C3, D5, D4, D3 – with the letters being notes and the numbers the octaves.
+Chipzel gives me some notes to input, and it's all a bit like chess—C5, C4, C3, D5, D4, D3—with the letters being notes and the numbers the octaves.
 It's like painting by numbers, with sound, and I daren't go over the lines or else we'll never end up with...
-Hey, I've made myself a sexy 8bit rendition of some Final Fantasy music.
-Sure, Chipzel's steered me to this point like a seasick tugboat captain dragging a derelict tanker, but come on: I made music, me, and it actually sounds okay.
+Hey, I've made myself a sexy eight-bit rendition of some Final Fantasy music.
+Sure, Chipzel's steered me to this point like a seasick tugboat captain dragging a derelict tanker, but come on: I made music, me, and it actually sounds OK.

 Correct me if I'm wrong here, but I think what I just went through is much like what Real Life Proper Making Money musicians do in coming up with new material: just dick about for a while and see what sticks (until the one with the talent decides to take control and polish a potential turd into a smash hit).
 Or, at least, something that doesn't sound like a dozen tins of spanners falling out of a fire exit.
 There's no way that today's pop sorts are contemporary Beethovens, seeing the music before them and fitting it together like an aural interpretation of a particularly twisty Game of Thrones episode.
 Pop music's not chess, is it?
 I don't suppose any one of the Jonas siblings can plan any number of moves ahead.
 Play is the cornerstone of all creation, and "happy accidents" are present all across the arts.
 LSDJ boils music down to its basics, and in doing so proves a damn sight more enlightening than grander software for more casual users.

 I play around with it some more, diving deeper into menus that have weird names and do things I'll never fully understand but essentially make everything a bit more wibbly.
 But there's no barrier here, and I don't need any formal training to get results.
 It is completely possible to make something from nothing.
 I come away from my introduction to chiptune tempted to dig out my old Game Boy and make some beats on my commutes.
-(And anything to distract from the smell of the summertime London Underground can only be a good thing.)
 To be honest, it's something that anyone could, and should, have a crack at, because the more people who make music, the quicker we can all stop listening to Madonna, forever.

-Spectra is released on the 10th of July for PC and Xbox One.
-VICE Gaming editor Mike's been playing it on the latter a little bit this afternoon and, from what he's seen, fans of endless runners and futuristic racers alike should have a wedgie of fun with it.
-Just don't expect it to fill the Wipeout or F-Zero voids which we all feel.
-Pull a finger out, Ninty - we all wanna race as Captain Falcon again.
-Chipzel is online right here.
+Spectra is released on July 10 for PC and Xbox One.
+VICE Gaming editor Mike has been playing it on the latter a little bit this afternoon and, from what he's seen, fans of endless runners and futuristic racers alike should have a wedgie of fun with it.
+Just don't expect it to fill the Wipeout or F-Zero voids that we all feel.
+Pull a finger out, Ninty—we all wanna race as Captain Falcon again.